apartresearch/specificityplus/INSTRUCTIONS.md

+Note: Some of the python commands might need to be prepended by `PYTHONPATH=$PYTHONPATH:/path/to/the/repo/for/memitpp` (since memitpp is currently not easily installable)

 Step 0: download git and setup enviroment
 1) git clone this repo https://github.com/jas-ho/memitpp
 2) Setup conda enviroment: conda env create -f scripts/environment.yml